genfuru011/Salvia/WisdomforSalvia.md

 | **Interactivity** | Stimulus / Turbo | React (Hydration) | **Islands (Hydration)** |
 | **Build Step** | Asset Pipeline / Vite | Webpack / Turbopack | **No Build (JIT via Deno)** |

-In Salvia, your Ruby controller fetches data from the database (ActiveRecord) and passes it directly to a **Server Component (Page)**.
+In Salvia, your Rails controller fetches data from the database (ActiveRecord) and passes it directly to a **Server Component (Page)**.
 This component is rendered to HTML on the server (SSR) and sent to the browser.

 *   **Zero JS by default**: Static content is just HTML.
 *   **Islands Architecture**: Only interactive parts (Islands) are hydrated with JavaScript.

-## 2. Directory Structure (The "Salvia" Directory)
+## 3. Directory Structure (The "Salvia" Directory)

 To separate the frontend concerns from the Ruby backend, Salvia introduces a `salvia/` directory at the project root.